Superradiant Phase is a Finite Size Effect in Two-photon Processes

-Figure~\ref{fig:SpectralCollapse} shows the resulting energy surface for increasing values of the scaled coupling $\gamma/\omega$ at fixed resonance $\omega_{0}=2\omega$.
+Figures~\ref{fig:SpectralCollapse}(a1)-\ref{fig:SpectralCollapse}(a4) show the resulting energy surface for increasing values of the scaled coupling strength $\gamma/\omega$ at fixed resonance $\omega_{0}=2\omega$.
+In Figs.~\ref{fig:SpectralCollapse}(b1)-\ref{fig:SpectralCollapse}(b4), we show the orthogonal projection of the energy surfaces over the bosonic plane $q-p$.
 For weak coupling, the surface is bounded and displays a single global minimum, characteristic of the normal phase.
-As $\gamma/\omega$ approaches the collapse value $\gamma_{\text{sc}}/\omega=1/2$, the surface progressively flattens and eventually becomes unbounded, developing extended regions at the ground-state energy across both $q$ and $p$ axes [Figs.~\ref{fig:SpectralCollapse}(a4) and~\ref{fig:SpectralCollapse}(b4)].
+As $\gamma/\omega$ approaches the collapse value $\gamma_{\text{sc}}/\omega=1/2$, the surface progressively flattens and eventually becomes unbounded, developing extended regions at the ground-state energy across the $p$ axis [Figs.~\ref{fig:SpectralCollapse}(a4) and~\ref{fig:SpectralCollapse}(b4)].
 This transition from a bounded to an unbounded energy landscape provides a clear classical signature of spectral collapse in bosonic phase space.

+A complementary description using a mean-field description with coherent states is presented in Supplemental Material~\cite{footSM}.
+In this case the ground state is always in the normal phase.
+There are, however, two relevant aspects which are missed in the coherent state description: the presence of the squeezed superradiant phase for finite number of atoms and the squeezed ground state in the limit $\omega_0 \rightarrow 0$.

 {\it Conclusion---} We demonstrated that the superradiant phase of the two-photon Dicke model is not a genuine thermodynamic phase but a finite-size effect.
 Although a superradiant region emerges at finite system size, it collapses systematically as the number of atoms increases and disappears in the thermodynamic limit.
-In this limit, the stationary solutions associated with superradiance become unphysical, while the coherent-state classical limit admits only the normal phase and correctly captures the onset of spectral collapse.
+In this limit, the critical points associated with superradiance $\mathbf{x}_{\pm}^{\infty}\in\mathbb{C}$ become unphysical, and the classical Hamiltonian $h_{\text{D}}^{\infty}(\textbf{x})$ admits only the normal phase and correctly captures the onset of spectral collapse.

 Our results demonstrate that superradiance and spectral collapse are fundamentally distinct phenomena in two-photon light–matter systems.
 In particular, spectral collapse survives the thermodynamic limit, whereas superradiance does not.
-This resolves an apparent contradiction in previous analyses based on squeezed-state mean-field treatments and places strong constraints on the realization of superradiant behavior in two-photon platforms.
+This resolves an apparent contradiction in previous analyses based on squeezed-state mean-field descriptions and places strong constraints on the realization of superradiant behavior in two-photon platforms.
 Whether dissipation~\cite{Garbe2020,Shah2025} can stabilize a genuine superradiant phase remains an open and nontrivial question.